LBHackney-IT/mtfh-reporting-data-listener/README.md

         }
     ```

-    Once the data types have been converted you can create the Generic Record by adding each value to the record, this can be done through the use of a For Loop:
+    Once the data types have been converted you can create the Generic Record by adding each value to the record, this can be done through the use of a for loop & reflection:

     ```csharp